 Venture from the first capital of a unified Italy to the country’s modern capital.
 Learn about taking the train from Turin to Rome.

 Travel through Italian history with a trip from Turin, home of the first Italian capital after unification in the late 19th century, to Rome, the Italian capital today.
 Back when the capital was changing, the trip from Turin to Rome was much more time-consuming.
-Today, it’s almost a day trip by high-speed train.
+Today, it can be considered a day trip by high-speed train.

-The train trip from Turin to Rome is about 450 miles (724 km), no small distance, but the drive would take more than 7 hours.
-Taking the train has the added benefits of not requiring you to navigate, which gives you a chance to relax and enjoy the scenery.
+The train trip from Turin to Rome is about 450 miles (724 km), and driving this distance would take more than 7 hours.
+Taking the train has the time advantage, and also the benefit of not requiring you to navigate while driving between these two cities.
+This gives you the chance to relax and enjoy the scenery.

 Frequent Trains from Turin to Rome

-The high-speed Alta Velocità (AV) trains from Trenitalia connect Turin’s Porta Nuova station directly with Rome’s Termini station about 1-2 times per hour during most weekdays, making the trip in 4 to 4.5 hours.
-Some of the AV trains serving this route are not direct, however, with train changes required in Bologna or Milan, and these can take 5-7 hours.
-There are also slower trains between the two cities which take even longer, so be careful when you’re searching for your tickets.
+The high-speed Alta Velocità (AV) trains from Trenitalia connect Turin’s Porta Nuova station directly with Rome’s Termini station about 1-2 times per hour during most weekdays.
+The duration of this trip is 4 to 4.5 hours, but it can go up to 5 to 7 hours long if your train is not direct and requires a transfer in either Bologna or Milan.
+There are also slower trains between the two cities which take even longer, so be careful when you’re booking your tickets.